 5. Activities related to SS5 (reach out to other children with disabilities not catered for the by the Centre about the importance of receiving special needs assistance):

 • providing advice and training for teachers of the public education schools in terms of establishing appropriate educational tools or adapted spaces;

 • awareness sessions for parents regarding the needs of inclusive education for children with special needs.

 Directly affected population:

-177 children, adolescents and adults, aged between 1 and 45, enjoy the activities developed by the center Melvin Jones.
+177 children, adolescents and adults, aged between 1 and 45, benefit from the activities developed by the Melvin Jones Centre.
 The social and geographical origin of children and adolescents enrolled in school is very diverse.
-The center is unique in the township of La Libertad, some families far removed from the structure do not hesitate to make long journeys for the welfare of their children.
+The Center is the only one of its kind in the township of La Libertad, and some families who live far away from the structure do not hesitate to make long journeys for the welfare of their children.
 Registration is open to all, regardless of age or condition of economic resources.
-Financial participation, even symbolic, however, is required for all families so that they are fully invested in the project set up by the center Melvin Jones.
+Financial participation, even symbolic, however, is required for all families so that they are fully invested in the education project of their child undertaken at the Melvin Jones Centre.

-The action of FPANJEZ also benefits for parents of school children through training workshops, advice or to field visits by professionals working within or in partnership with Melvin Jones.
-No studies have been conducted specifically to determine the impact of the action of the center and the affected population is difficult to identify.
+The action of Melvin Jones also benefits parents of school children through training workshops, advice or field visits by staff working within or in partnership with Melvin Jones.
+No studies have been conducted specifically to determine the impact of the Center on the wider community and the affected population is difficult to identify.
 Meetings within and outside the structure, training sessions for teachers from neighbouring schools, events conducted within the structure can reach a large number of people without being able to advance a specific figure.
-It also considers indirect beneficiaries, all persons who, although not receiving direct training, are aware of the problems treated, through radio ads, posters, flyers and via their participation in roundtables training.
+Finally, there are all those who, while not receiving direct training, are aware of the problems treated, through the centre’s radio ads, posters, flyers and via their participation in roundtables training.